baishusama/es6-quicktest/README.md

 3. In the `<root>/es5/` directory, run `nodemon demo.js`.

-Since `gulp` watches and compiles while `nodemon` detects and run node file both automatically, you can modify a specific file, like `demo.js` in `es6/` directory, and see the file output instantly from the nodemon terminal panel without re`node demo.js`, which quite saves one's life.
+Since `gulp` watches and compiles while `nodemon` detects and run node file both automatically, you can modify a specific file, like `demo.js` in `es6/` directory, and see the file output instantly from the nodemon terminal panel without re`nodemon demo.js`, which quite saves one's life.

 ## Reference